-It is recommended that you make arrangements in advance so that personal and financial affairs are handled properly if you become physically or mentally incapacitated.
-A common method of doing this is by an enduring power of attorney.
-If a person is incompetent and no Power of Attorney is in place, a Committee may be appointed by the court or, in the case of the Public Trustee, by the Chief Provincial Psychiatrist.
+It is recommended that you make arrangements in advance so that personal and financial affairs can be managed if you become physically or mentally incapacitated.
+A common method of doing this is by an Enduring Power of Attorney.
+If a person is incompetent and no Power of Attorney is in place, a Private Committee may be appointed by the court or, in the case of the Public Guardian and Trustee, by the Chief Provincial Psychiatrist.

 On admission, you or your legal representative will be asked to sign a responsibility for payment form, and supply a copy of the document naming a legal representative that is Power of Attorney or Committee.

 A pre-authorized debit service, cheques, or cash can pay residential charges, television and cable service fees, and other incidental expenses.
 For your convenience and safety, the pre-authorized debit is recommended.

 For more information, contact the social worker assigned to your unit.
 A Legal Information Guide for Seniors is available through the Manitoba Seniors Directorate or on their website at www.gov.mb.ca/sd.

 What insured benefits are available to personal care home residents?